 The first parkrun in Poland took place on 15 October 2011.

-As the country celebrates its ten year parkrun anniversary, we take a look back at some special moments.
+As the country celebrates its ten year parkrun anniversary, Poland’s Country Manager Jakub Fedorowicz takes us for a look back at some special moments.

-When back in the autumn of 2011, five participants arrived at the very first Polish location: parkrun Gdynia, no one was able to predict what the future was going to be for the global parkrun initiative in Poland.
-It has now been ten years since the inauguration of parkrun in the country, which took place on 15 October 2011.
-After a decade of growth, participants may choose from over 80 events scattered in the north, south, east and west of the country.
+Back in the autumn of 2011, when five participants arrived at the very first Polish location, parkrun Gdynia, no one was able to predict what the future was going to be for parkrun in Poland.
+It has now been ten years since that very first Polish event took place on 15 October 2011 and after a decade of growth, parkrunners in Poland can now choose from more than 80 events across the country.

-What change to parkrun Polska have we seen over those ten years?
-The change mainly relates to the idea of parkrun itself.
-The events initially attracted mainly runners.
-But, after a number of years, they have now become truly community events seeing walkers, joggers, runners and volunteers of all ages, abilities, and backgrounds taking part.
+Over the ten years there have been many changes to parkrun in Poland.
+The main change relating to the idea of parkrun itself.
+Initially events mostly attracted runners.
+But, over a number of years, they have become community based events seeing walkers, joggers, runners and volunteers of all ages, abilities, and backgrounds taking part.

 But let us take a step back to the very beginning.
-After Great Britain and Ireland, Denmark, New Zealand and Australia, Poland became the fifth country, and at the same time the first one in this part of Europe, to welcome parkrun.
-This initiative turned out to be a complete novelty on the Polish physical activity stage and started its journey from town to town, bringing together fans of events organised by the participants for the participants.
+After parkrun successfully launched in the UK, Ireland, Denmark, New Zealand and Australia, Poland became the fifth country, and the first one in this part of Europe, to welcome parkrun.
+This initiative turned out to be a complete novelty on the Polish physical activity stage and started its journey from town to town, bringing together communities.

 For a number of months, similarly as in the other parkrun countries, the pandemic changed the nature of our work.
-Despite the suspension of our events, we never lost confidence that we would be able to meet up in parks and woods again.
+Despite the suspension of our events, we never lost confidence that we would be able to meet up in open spaces again.

 That special day came on 12 June 2021.
 Since then, we have been able to organise Saturday events, walk, jog, run and volunteer with our friends, take favourite snaps in the parkrun photo frames and derive satisfaction from being together in the great outdoors.

-How does parkrun Poland look in numbers?
 Within 10 years, parkrun has become the largest initiative of this type in the country.
-We are slowly approaching the landmark number of 15,000 event instances per year and, so far, 72,000 participants have crossed the finish line 800,000 times.
+We are slowly approaching the landmark number of 15,000 event instances per year and, so far, 72,000 parkrunners have walked, jogged or run across the finish line 800,000 times.

 Our weekly Saturday events can be best defined by sixteen keywords which unite all of us: good energy, passion, relationships, inclusion, family, friendships, endorphins, smiles, community, meet-up, high five, happiness, freshness, activity, power, commitment.